auerlab/AxoXenONReg/README.md

 ./04-trim.sh
 ./04b-verify.sh

+Under No-cluster, these scripts will run as many parallel jobs as possible using the Unix xargs utility.

+Under Cluster, these scripts will submit a SLURM job.

 Note that there are example checkpoint scripts provided in *b-verify.sh.
 These are meant mainly to remind you where you should stop and examine the results of the stages so far.
 They do not perform exhaustive